Natural vegetation and wildlife of Andhra Pradesh: Wildlife sanctuaries

 Kambalakonda Wildlife Sanctuary is situated on NH 5, surrounded by the Eastern Ghats on three sides and the Bay of Bengal on the fourth.
 It houses Indira Gandhi Zoological Park.
 The park has almost eighty species with primates, carnivores, mammals, ungulates, reptiles and birds.
-These include rhesus monkeys, baboons, panthers, tigers, wolves, hyenas, pythons, tortoises, monitor lizards, elephant, bison, sambar deer, peacocks, ducks and macaws.
+These include rhesus monkeys, baboons, panthers, tigers, wolves, wild dogs, pythons, tortoises, monitor lizards, elephant, bison, sambar deer, peacocks, ducks and macaws.

 Papikonda Wildlife Sanctuary is located in East Godavari, West Godavari in an area of 591 km2.
-Fauna found in this sanctuary are tigers, panthers, gaur, cheetal, chowsingha, sambar, blackbuck, mouse deer, barking deer, sloth bears, wild ogs, hyenas, jackals, wild boar, marsh crocodiles and a variety of birds.
+Fauna found in this sanctuary are tigers, leopards, gaur, cheetal, chowsingha, sambar, blackbuck, mouse deer, barking deer, sloth bears, wild dogs, elephants, jackals, wild boar, marsh crocodiles and a variety of birds.

 Coringa Wildlife Sanctuary is located in East Godavari district in an area of 235.70 km2.
 It has the rare, endangered smooth Indian otter, fishing cat and estuarine crocodile.
 Other fauna are jackals, marine turtles, seagulls, storks, ducks and flamingos.

 Krishna Wildlife Sanctuary is a wildlife sanctuary and estuary located in Krishna district of Andhra Pradesh.
 The sanctuary is home for reptiles like the garden lizard, the wall lizard, tortoises and snakes.

 Rollapadu Wildlife Sanctuary is a wildlife sanctuary located in Kurnool district of Andhra Pradesh in an area 6.14 km2.
 It is the only habitat in the state for the rare and highly endangered great Indian bustard.
 The blackbuck, wolf, jackal, bonnet macaque, Russell's viper and cobra are also found.